J. R. Richard: 1980 season and stroke

 By now Richard was among the best pitchers in baseball.
-When asked in 2012 who was the "toughest pitcher to get a hit off" during his career, Dale Murphy answered "Anybody that played in the late 70's or early 80's will probably give you the same answer: JR Richard".
+When asked in 2012 who was the "toughest pitcher to get a hit off" during his career, Dale Murphy answered "Anybody that played in the late '70s or early '80s will probably give you the same answer: JR Richard".
 In 1980, Richard was now teamed with seven-time American League strikeout champion Nolan Ryan, who had joined the Astros as a free agent.
 During the first half of the season, Richard was virtually unhittable, starting the year with five straight wins, 48 strikeouts (including two starts with 12 and 13 strikeouts), and a sub-2.00 ERA.
 He was named National League Pitcher of the Month for April.
 At one point, Richard threw three straight complete-game shutouts, two against the Giants and one against the Cubs.
 On July 3, he broke Dierker's team record of 1487 career strikeouts in a 5–3 win over the Braves; it was to be Richard's last major league victory.
 After finishing the first half of the season with a 10–4 record, 115 strikeouts and a 1.96 ERA, Richard was selected to be the National League's starting pitcher in the MLB All-Star Game on July 8, but he pitched just two innings due to various back and shoulder problems.
 As the season progressed, Richard began to complain of a "dead arm", citing discomfort in his shoulder and forearm.
 His concerns fell on deaf ears.
 Some in the media even interpreted these complaints as whining or malingering, citing Richard's reputation for moodiness.
 Others hypothesized that Richard was egotistical and could not handle the pressure of pitching for the Astros, while others suggested he was jealous of Ryan's $4.5 million contract.

 During his next start on July 14 against the Braves, Richard was pitching well and even struck out the side in the second inning, but had trouble seeing catcher Alan Ashby's signs and also had difficulty moving his arm.
 He left the game in the fourth inning after throwing a fastball and feeling his right arm go "dead".
 He had numbness in the fingers of his right hand and could not grasp a baseball.
 The Astros placed Richard on the 21-day disabled list.
 As it turned out, it would be his last major league game.